 Understanding controls

 Before creating controls, it helps to understand how they fit into the Kosli data model.
 Raw fact attestations are the evidence you collect in pipelines — test results, vulnerability scans, pull request approvals.
 These are facts about what happened.
-Decisions are recorded judgements about a specific control: “controlRCTL-043 is satisfied for this artifact.”
-A decision is an attestation that references a control, recorded at the point where a judgement is made — typically during a release or promotion step.
+Decisions are the recorded outcomes of a Policy Decision Point (PDP) — the step in your process where a judgement is reached about a specific control: “controlRCTL-043 is satisfied for this artifact.”
+A decision is an attestation that references a control, recorded at the point where the judgement is made — typically during a release or promotion step.

 This separation matters: raw facts exist independently of controls.
 A JUnit test report is a fact.
 Whether that test report satisfies a “test coverage” control is a decision.
 The decision references the fact; the fact doesn’t need to know about the control.